- Email: Brittany.Bartold@lewisbrisbois.com

 - Fax: 619.233.8627

-Brittany Bartold Sutton is an associate in the San Diego office of Lewis Brisbois and a member of the Appellate Practice.
+Brittany Bartold Sutton is a partner in the San Diego office of Lewis Brisbois and a member of the Appellate Practice.
 Her practice focuses on civil appeals, writs and administrative mandamus matters.
 Mrs. Sutton is admitted to practice before all the courts in California and various federal courts, including the United States Court of Appeals, Ninth Circuit.
 Mrs. Sutton's appellate cases include medical malpractice, elder law, products liability, general liability, professional liability, employment law, toxic tort and environmental law, bankruptcy, workers’ compensation, business law and contracts.
 In addition, Mrs. Sutton provides strategic advice to clients and trial counsel with respect to significant trial court motions and post-trial matters where an appellate challenge is anticipated.

 Prior to passing the bar, Mrs. Sutton was a law clerk at Lewis Brisbois where she drafted various trial briefs, memoranda, and motions, and assisted in trial preparation and in drafting appellate briefs.